JupyterPhysSciLab/JupyterPiDAQ/docs/Installation.md

    https://cms.gutow.uwosh.edu/Gutow/useful-chemistry-links/software-tools-and-coding/computer-and-coding-how-tos/installing-jupyter-on-raspberrian)
    for a discussion of adding swap space on a Pi.
-6. Still within the environment shell test this by starting jupyter `jupyter notebook` or `jupyter lab`.
+6. Still within the environment shell test this by starting jupyter `jupyter notebook`, `jupyter lab` or `jupyter nbclassic`.
 Jupyter should launch in your browser.
     1. Open a new notebook using the default (Python 3) kernel.
     2. In the first cell import all from DAQinstance.py:
        `from jupyterpidaq.DAQinstance import *`.
-        When run in jupyter notebook this cell should load the DAQmenu at the end of the Jupyter notebook menu/icon bar.
-Currently, no convenience menu is available in Jupyter lab.
+        In classic notebook this cell should load the DAQmenu at the end of the Jupyter notebook menu/icon bar.
+In Notebook and Lab DAQ Commands menu should appear on launch of Jupyter.
 If you do not have an appropriate A-to-D board installed you will get a message and the software will default to demo mode, substituting a random number generator for the A-to-D.
 7. If you wish, you can make this environment available to an alternate Jupyter install as a special kernel when you are the user.